bread-with-toast/meet-meetings/README.md

 Meet Meetings is a desktop application designed to allow you to generate a plan for your meetings so you don't go off-topic.
 It works by allowing you to enter the dat and time of the meeting, three key points you want to cover an any notes.
 It saves your input to a file and displays it in another window.

 ## How can I run it?
-Simply download the "Release" file in the releases sectiom and run the main.exe file.
+Simply download the "Release.zip" folder in the releases sectiom and unzip it.
+Then, run the main.exe file.

 ## Screenshots
 ![picb](https://user-images.githubusercontent.com/108555960/185964047-6613c146-6a0f-46fc-95ce-4c52caf82d54.png)